louislefevre/music-modifier/README.md

 - Before running getArtistData, run a check to ensure all files have the relevant information.
 - Get .m4a files to work in playlist_data.
 - Attach original path to track objects.
+- Add feature to scrape internet for album art, save image and place it in album folder.
+- Add feature to convert all 'Singles' to 'EP'

 ## Miscellaneous
 - Naming conventions should be followed as defined here: